To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: User Study: Setup Methodology

 \subsubsection{Phase 2 (Online)}

 For the online phase, we prepared a video of each participant's collaboration with the robot, only for Pattern B. This video contained the synchronized videos showing the room from two different angles, a screen recording of the GUI, and Patterns $\text{B}_1$ and $\text{B}_2$.
 The video created for one of the participants is available online\footnote{\url{https://youtu.be/X6Rj0zwQhz8}}.
-During the online interview, we played the video, and participants were asked to talk about it and talk about their strategy, plan, and preference during their collaboration in the task in the video, as well as two other tasks (Patterns C and D).
+During the online interview, we played the video and asked participants to discuss it, including their strategy, plan, and preferences during their collaboration in the task shown, as well as in two other tasks (Patterns C and D).
 Then, we asked them to complete two questionnaires about their leadership and followership styles.
 However, the results and analysis of these two questionnaires are not in the scope of this manuscript and are reported in \cite{fetch_human}.
 Finally, as per the approved ethics application, we explained about the \textit{``Deception"} elements in the study and asked them to sign another consent form to let us use their data.
 Participants were remunerated a \$30 gift card as an appreciation of their participation.